martinkearn/Content/Demos/Machine Learning and Cognitive/WHW - LUIS - Explore LUIS AI.md

-# Web Hack Wednesday - LUIS - HExplore LUIS.AI
+# Web Hack Wednesday - LUIS - Explore LUIS.AI
 This is the demo script for the second demo from the LUIS Web Hack Wednesday episode.

 ### Pre-Reqs